PLM integrates entire machine development process

-Bihler decided to partner with Siemens PLM Software to address these challenges.
-The overall vision was to implement the NX™ digital product development solution from Siemens, making NX the basis for the engineering and manufacturing of a modular product system covering all types of machines made by the company.
-NX was also chosen to become the basis for the nextgeneration Bihler software, which customers use for processing technical information, material data and facilities, as well as for defining products and processes for manufacturing tools.
+Bihler decided to partner with product lifecycle management (PLM) specialist Siemens PLM Software to address these challenges.
+The overall vision was to implement Siemens PLM Software’s NX™ software, making NX the basis for engineering and manufacturing of a modular product system covering all types of machines made by the company.
+NX was also chosen to become the basis for the next-generation Bihler software, which customers use for processing technical information, material data and facilities, as well as for defining products and processes for manufacturing tools.

-The Teamcenter® digital lifecycle management solution from Siemens was introduced as Bihler’s product data management (PDM) system to administer and update specifications, and to control design and manufacturing work flows.
+Teamcenter® software, also from Siemens PLM Software, was introduced as Bihler’s product data management (PDM) system to administer and update specifications, and to control design and manufacturing workflows.
 The initial implementation involved approximately 70 employees in product development and an additional 16 in manufacturing.
 A common database at the headquarters in Halblech connects design efforts with manufacturing operations in Füssen and Halblech.
-Tool making at the Weissenbach plant has its own database in Teamcenter, which is periodically synchronized with the central PDM system.
+Tool making at the Weissenbach plant has its own database via Teamcenter, which is periodically synchronized with the central PDM system.

 “For sales and project management, we initially maintained a project file on paper, in parallel with the digital data in various systems and file structures,” explains Hermann Schwarzenbach, CIO at Bihler.
 “Our strategic goal remained however to have a continuous and uniform system.”
 That led to the second phase of the PLM project in which the application was extended to about 200 users.
-In addition to the ERP system on an IBM-AS400, an image database and a CRM solution, Teamcenter was made the central source for company data, extending from sales and marketing to project management and design, pre-production, manufacturing and installation, concluding with quality assurance, training and service.
+In addition to the enterprise resource planning (ERP) system on an IBM-AS400, an image database and a customer relationship management (CRM) solution, Teamcenter was made the central source for company data, extending from sales and marketing to project management and design, preproduction, manufacturing and installation, concluding with quality assurance, training and service.

 Adding project management

-Teamcenter’s project management functionality controls the timing of all project plans in all areas.
+Teamcenter project management functionality controls the timing of all project plans in all areas.
 A product configuration tool, Perspectix P´X5, provides sales project management, with both the source data and results integrated with Teamcenter.
-A program called “Window on the World of Design” (WiK) has been developed by the IT department.
+A program called “Window on the World of Design” (WiK) has been developed by the information technology (IT) department.
 It makes all approved design and manufacturing data, including the relevant documents, available to the various user groups.
 The simple web-based desktop can call up a machine controller with a browser and provide access to Teamcenter information to all concerned parties.
 Another tool, which the engineers developed themselves, requests component data with ERP numbers in a specified format.
-Called “bwebExport,” the program converts the data automatically and sends it as an e-mail attachment to the requester.
+Called “bwebExport,” the program converts the data automatically and sends it as an email attachment to the requester.

 To complete this range of tools, the company developed a document management capability within the Teamcenter environment.
 “We have our own import tools and automatic processes, and have created a detailed hierarchy of user and read-only rights encompassing all documents relevant to projects and for all parts of the company,” explains Jürgen Steigenberger, who is responsible for PDM administration.
 Every user sees the same document.
 Checking out a document logs the updating process.
 Employees who have an interest in that document are informed of any changes that are made.
 All documents, drawings and component specifications covering the complete value chain are managed in this system and filed in a standard structure.